cjGO/cjgo.github.io/_posts/2024-08-02-Intro-to-AI-Breeding-Design.md

 A quick (in)breeding lesson; In this animation each frame shows the trait values for a population of 5 distinct breeding simulations where a specified selection intensity is repeated for 100 cycles of selection.
 Of note:

-1) Selection Intensity 0.01 (red) : this represents keeping only the best of the best of our population.
-It starts out in the lead but almost immediately hits a wall.
-When you see the column that means the population is completely inbred.
-There is nothing to select from; dead end.
-We don't make use of 90% of the remaining cycles.

-3) Selection Intensity 0.10 (yellow): this is the next quickest after 0.01.
-It also burns out and hits a dead end when inbreeding becomes too strong.
-Again we don't make use of the entire available time because of poor breeding.

-5) Selection Intensity 0.50 (green): Despite not improving as quickly as 0.10, it lasts longer, it only reaches intense inbreeding at the very end of our 100 cycle breeding program, making use of every cycle to improve the phenotype.

-7) Selection Intensity 0.85 (blue): Slow and steady doesn't win the race if the race isn't a marathon.
-While our simulation is 100 cycles long, this population is not a column at the end of it and therefore still has variation to improve the phenotype with.

-9) Selection Intensity 0.99 (purple): A slight selection.
-Over 100 cycles its score slightly increases while maintaining high diversity.
-Given another 900 cycles even this population will also reach critical inbreeding.
+# Inbreeding Simulation Analysis: Effect of Selection Intensity

+Each frame shows trait values for 5 distinct breeding simulations across 100 selection cycles.

+## Key Observations:

+**Selection Intensity 0.01 (Red)**
+- Represents selecting only the *elite* performers
+- Initially leads but rapidly plateaus
+- Population becomes fully inbred (visible as a column)
+- Wastes ~90% of available breeding cycles

+**Selection Intensity 0.10 (Yellow)**
+- Second fastest initial progress
+- Also reaches inbreeding dead-end
+- Fails to utilize full breeding timeline
+- Progress halts due to loss of diversity

+**Selection Intensity 0.50 (Green)**
+- Slower initial improvement than 0.10
+- Maintains progress for longer duration
+- Reaches intense inbreeding only at cycle 100
+- *Maximizes use of available breeding cycles*

+**Selection Intensity 0.85 (Blue)**
+- Slower but more sustainable progress
+- Maintains genetic variation through cycle 100
+- Population avoids column formation
+- *Retains potential for further improvement*

+**Selection Intensity 0.99 (Purple)**
+- Minimal selection pressure applied
+- Gradual score increase over 100 cycles
+- *Preserves highest genetic diversity*
+- Would reach critical inbreeding after ~1000 cycles

 This simulation was using the same repeated action throughout the breeding program, as a simple strategy.
-A professional breeder would take into consideration the state of their current population and breeding program.
-In complex breeding programs, even the fastest simulations aren't quick enough to model every scenario, there are simply too many.
+A professional breeder would adjust their actions taking into consideration the state of the current population profile.
+In complex breeding programs, even the fastest simulations aren't quick enough to model every scenario, there are simply too many combinations combined with random chance.

-Agents are models trained with Reinforcement Learning algorithms, which are best known for mastering complex, sequential decision-making in games like Go, Poker, and StarCraft II.
+*Agents* are models trained with Reinforcement Learning algorithms, which are best known for mastering complex, sequential decision-making in games like Go, Poker, and StarCraft II.
 Reinforcement Learning models are famous for being data-hungry which pairs well with simulations.
 The agent begins with no knowledge of the rules or consequences of its actions.
 Through neural networks compressing this information and a learning algorithm, it effectively stores memories and learns cause-and-effect relationships between its action(the selection intensity the breeder chooses to keep the top % of parents) and reward (the improved trait score of the offspring in the final generation of the breeding program).

-This is a relatively underexplored area in the breeding sciences; there is about a handful of publications on this topic today.
+This is a relatively underexplored area in the breeding sciences; there is a handful of publications on this topic today.

 ---

-We will set up a similar scenario as before: a breeding program that lasts 10 cycles, has a fixed population size of 500 at each cycle, and we will use the same constant action to find a good baseline to compare the breeder agent to.

-In the figure below, each line represents a breeding program where a specific selection intensity was repeated for each of the 10 cycles.
-Purple intensity represents a conservative number of parents selected, versus green where more parents are selected.

-The top chart shows the improvement of phenotype at each cycle.
-We see the phenomenon of inbreeding again with the darkest purple line representing the strongest selection intensity, which plateaus at its top value before the program ends.

-The middle chart shows the genetic variance, which is the same as saying how wide the distribution is, like in the animation earlier.
-If it's not zero, then it's possible for selection to still improve the trait in the offspring population.

-The bottom chart shows the max phenotype, another metric to see how well they perform.
-The dashed line shows the optimal constant action.
+# Breeding Program Analysis: Effects of Selection Intensity Over 10 Cycles

+## Program Parameters:
+- **Duration**: 10 breeding cycles
+- **Population Size**: 500 individuals per cycle
+- **Variable**: Selection intensity (compared against constant baseline)

+## Figure Analysis:

+### *Top Chart: Phenotype Improvement*
+- Each line represents a different selection intensity strategy
+- **Purple lines**: Conservative parent selection (fewer parents)
+- **Green lines**: Liberal parent selection (more parents)
+- *Key observation*: Darkest purple (highest intensity) plateaus before program completion due to inbreeding

+### *Middle Chart: Genetic Variance*
+- Measures distribution width of trait values
+- Non-zero values indicate potential for further improvement
+- *Critical for understanding breeding potential*

+### *Bottom Chart: Maximum Phenotype*
+- Alternative performance metric
+- **Dashed line**: Represents optimal constant action baseline
+- Enables comparison between strategies

+*Note: Visual representation available in referenced figure showing progression across all three metrics over the 10 breeding cycles.*

 ![image](https://github.com/cjGO/cjgo.github.io/blob/master/assets/img/breeder_agent_01.png?raw=true)